Are marketing students satisfied with how teaching is delivered?

 What do marketing students say about teaching quality and engagement?

 Students respond well to knowledgeable, approachable staff and purposeful session design.
-Harness that strength by spreading effective habits: a light delivery rubric covering structure, clarity, pacing and interaction; short peer observations; and micro‑exemplars that demonstrate what works in practice.
-Blend theory with frequent low‑stakes application, short formative checks and worked examples to sustain engagement across the cohort and reduce cognitive load.
+Turn that strength into more consistent delivery by using a light rubric covering structure, clarity, pacing, and interaction, supported by short peer observations and micro-exemplars that show what effective teaching looks like in practice.
+Blend theory with frequent low-stakes application, short formative checks, and worked examples so students stay engaged and can see how ideas connect to assignments.
+This helps more of the cohort keep up, not just the most confident students.

 How has the shift to online learning changed delivery?

-Students value flexibility but notice inconsistency in online structure, materials and interaction.
-Set a digital baseline: timely recordings, consistent slide templates, a single platform, and concise session summaries with signposting to “what to do next.”
-Provide asynchronous assessment briefings and Q&A to support part‑time, commuter and international students, while retaining live interaction that keeps seminars lively and dialogic.
+Students value flexibility, but inconsistency in online structure, materials, and interaction erodes trust quickly.
+Set a digital baseline by following student-informed blended learning practices, with timely recordings, consistent slide templates, a single platform, and concise session summaries that explain what to do next.
+Provide asynchronous assessment briefings and Q&A to support part-time, commuter, and international students, while retaining live interaction that keeps seminars lively and useful.
+The benefit is straightforward: students spend less time decoding course logistics and more time learning.

 Where does practical experience add most value?

-Practical tasks make learning stick and align with how students expect to prepare for marketing roles.
-Use live briefs, simulations and project‑based assessments, and make the connection to real‑world outcomes explicit.
-Continue to draw on alumni and employer touchpoints, and make the benefits visible so students see how classroom work translates into professional practice.
+Practical tasks make learning stick because they align with how students expect to prepare for marketing roles.
+Use live briefs, simulations, and project-based assessments, and make the link to real-world outcomes explicit rather than assuming students will infer it.
+Continue to draw on alumni and employer touchpoints, but keep the benefit visible so students can see how classroom work translates into professional practice.
+When that connection is clear, teaching feels purposeful rather than abstract.

 How should group work and peer discussions be designed?

 Collaboration supports deeper learning when it is structured for fairness and accountability.
-Use contribution logs, interim check‑ins and brief peer‑review moments.
+Use contribution logs, interim check-ins, and brief peer-review moments to reduce the frustration that poorly designed group work assessment often creates.
 Balance group outputs with individual components so grades reflect both teamwork and personal contribution.
-Case‑based discussions grounded in current market data help students practise analysis and strategy in realistic conditions.
+Case-based discussions grounded in current market data also help students practise analysis and strategy in realistic conditions.
+Well-designed collaboration builds confidence instead of resentment.

 How should staff manage feedback and expectations?

-Assessment clarity determines confidence.
-Address marking criteria head‑on with annotated exemplars across grade bands and a concise checklist rubric that maps criteria to visible hallmarks of quality.
-Calibrate markers through short norming exercises.
-Set a realistic feedback service level and publish actual turnaround times.
+Assessment clarity shapes whether students feel teaching is fair and navigable.
+Address marking criteria head-on with annotated exemplars across grade bands and a concise checklist rubric that maps criteria to visible hallmarks of quality, reflecting what marketing students say they need from assessment methods.
+Calibrate markers through short norming exercises, set a realistic feedback service level, and publish actual turnaround times.
 Maintain a single source of truth for course communications with a brief weekly update that notes what changed and why.
+The payoff is fewer preventable questions and more confidence before submission points.

 How can programmes address accessibility barriers?

-Design assumes diverse needs.
-Make materials accessible by default (captions, transcripts, readable slides, alternative formats) and use straightforward language.
+Accessible design improves delivery for everyone, not just students with disclosed needs.
+Make materials accessible by default with captions, transcripts, readable slides, and alternative formats, and use straightforward language throughout.
 For returning or mature learners, start topics with quick refreshers that connect to prior knowledge and provide explicit next steps after each session.
-Offer flexible routes to engage with assessment briefings and exemplars so students can revisit guidance when it suits their schedules.
+Offer flexible routes into assessment briefings and exemplars so students can revisit guidance when it suits their schedules.
+This reduces avoidable barriers and makes support easier to use.

 What should programmes do next to enhance delivery?